henne49/dbus-opendtu/README.md

 Please open a new issue on github, only here we can work on your problem in a structured way: <https://github.com/henne49/dbus-opendtu/issues/new/choose>

 ⚠️ **Change the Logging Parameter under DEFAULT in /data/dbus-opendtu/config.ini to Logging = DEBUG, please revert back to ERROR or CRITICAL, once debugging and troubleshooting is complete.
-Rerun the script and share the current log file**.
+Rerun the script and share the current log file in /var/log/dbus-opendtu/current**.

 Please provide the config.ini and JSON file and upload to the github issues, you can download the JSON file using your browser or using a commandline like tool like curl